kellythle/conference-system/phase1/readme.txt

 Instructions:

+* Note for the first time using the program:
+If this is your first time running this program, you will see messages about "Unable to read in data from files".
+Ignore this message and enter "2" to continue without reading.
+Since there are no data to read in when no data are updated yet.
+After you Log Out for the first time, data would be read out successfully if you see the message "Successfully wrote data to the files."
+Then, the next time you run this program, you will not see the "Unable to read" message.

 [Login System]: The login system give user access to sign in an existed account or register a new account.
 1. Once you use the application, there is a start menu coming with 2 options: Sign in and register.
 You can choose either of them.
 If the user input unrelated strings, the system will notify the user to follow the instruction.